PrestaShop/docs/src/content/1.7/development/uikit.md

 ## Custom components

-Some components are not provided from Bootstrap, they have been done for our own use, here is a list of them :
+Some components are not provided from Bootstrap, they have been done for our own use, here is a list of them:

 - ps-number-input
 - custom-file-input